As a Doctor of Physical Therapy, Why Did I Choose to Join Activcore?

 December 17, 2022

 When I was first accepted into physical therapy school, my goal was to work in an outpatient orthopedic setting.
-I envisioned treating highly motivated athletes with the latest technologies so that I could provide a meaningful change in their lives.
+I envisioned treating highly motivated athletes with the latest tools and technologies so that I could provide a meaningful change in their lives.
 The first two years of my doctorate level program emphasized academics and research.
 The third (and final) year emphasized clinical learning through 4 different clinical rotations.
 Fortunately for me, my last rotation was at Activcore.

-At that moment I knew that I wanted to work in a place like this.
-The team environment provided me opportunities to learn from experts in the industry.
-The one-on-one treatment setting gave me time to develop and refine my skills.
-The Redcord suspension system allowed me to correct muscle imbalances as the underlying root cause of so many ailments.
+Fast forward 8 years.
+I have been working at Activcore since graduating PT school.
+The one-on-one treatment setting gives me time to develop and refine my skills.
+The Redcord suspension system allows me to correct muscle imbalances as the underlying root cause of so many ailments.
+The team environment provides me opportunities to learn from and grow with experts in the industry.

 If you would like me to show you what I've learned over these years, please contact Activcore Bernardsville.